FatemehTorabi/Clinical-code-library/README.md

-# GP-data
+# clinical code library
 This repository holds a collection of clinical codes published by NHS England Each code set comes with it's own documentation

-`Please note these codes go through a lot of clincial revisions and may changed over time`
+These may speed up your feasibility studies however please be aware that `these codes go through a lot of clincial revisions and may have changed over time`